 Estimating Your Residential Winter Monthly Gas Bill

-In order to assist our customers, the City of Long Beach Utilities provides specific tools to lessen bill spikes while also offering conservation tips, rebates, and bill assistance for those struggling to pay high utility bills.
+In order to assist our customers, the City of Long Beach Utilities Department provides specific tools to lessen bill spikes while also offering conservation tips, rebates, and bill assistance for those struggling to pay high utility bills.
 We recognize the high prices are a strain on our customers and although temporary, we are here to help.
 Follow the below steps to estimate your monthly bill during the winter season.

 Please note that the following information is intended for Schedule 1 residential customers.